Ludvig Aspling

-Erik Oskar Ludvig Aspling is a Swedish politician who has been a member of the Riksdag for the Sweden Democrats party since 2018.

-Since 2021 he has served as the SD's spokesman on immigration and is the SD delegation leader for the social affairs committee in parliament.
+Erik Oskar Ludvig Aspling is a Swedish politician who has been a member of the Riksdag for the Sweden Democrats party since 2018, representing the constituency of Stockholm County.
+Since 2021, he has served as the SD's spokesman on immigration and is the SD delegation leader for the social affairs committee in parliament.

-Career
+Biography

+Early career

+Aspling studied Mandarin and Japanese at Dalarna University and subsequently worked abroad as a teacher in Thailand and China.
+He then completed a law degree at Stockholm University.
+In 2015, he began working as a political secretary to the Sweden Democrats..

+Political work

 Aspling currently represents the Stockholm County constituency and holds seat 319.
 In the Riksdag he sits on the EU Committee and is a deputy on the parliamentary Committee on Foreign Affairs.